 thatís expensive.
 I donít think our fuel and camping expenses for the

-and tear on the truck and camper and we have to buy food (we seldom eat
+miles to the truck and camper and we have to buy food (we seldom eat

 out).
 But weíre saving $$$ by boondocking some places, staying at